Table of Contents

 Step 7.
 Add other related content to your hair salon WordPress site

-Thanks to those shortcodes we’ve already revised, you can add extra pages, such as listings of services, staff members, etc. It’s up to you how to build them – you can use content from the plugin or create site pages with your preferable WordPress builder.
+Thanks to those shortcodes we’ve already revised, websites for salons like yours can have extra pages, such as listings of services, staff members, etc. It’s up to you how to build them – you can use content from the plugin or create pages for hair saloon websites with your preferable WordPress builder.

 Using handy shortcode generators, you can create the following pages: